If the answer is not listed below, we're a call or click away!

 CloseSimple is a software that will keep you informed during the closing process via text messages and email updates, showing the status of any open orders you have with us.
 This is designed to give clients and their agents peace of mind so that you never have to wonder or worry about what's next.

 What do I need to bring to closing?

-Please bring a valid copy of your drivers license or photo ID of each person who will be signing documents.
+Please bring a valid copy of your driver's license or photo ID of each person who will be signing documents.
 We will be in contact with you prior to the closing regarding the funds needed.
+If you are using a lender, your lender will provide your final cash to close amount.
+If it is a cash purchase, we will be in contact with you prior to the closing regarding the funds needed.

 What does the closing process entail?

 An appraisal is a statement of value based on the appraiser's examination of the property.
 A home must be appraised in order for the lender to ensure they are lending you the correct purchase amount.

 Also known as the settlement, the closing is when the buyers and sellers sign the final documents needed to transfer ownership of the property.